SirDataFR/iabtcfv2/README.md

 # iab-tcf-v2
-Go client library to read and encode IAB TCF V2.0 TC Strings.
+Go client library to read and encode IAB TCF v2.0 TC Strings.
 ### Installation

 ```
 go get github.com/SirDataFR/iabtcfv2
 ```

-The package defines a `TCData` structure with the four segments a TC String can contain:
+The package defines a `TCData` structure with the three segments a TC String can contain:
 - `CoreString`
 - `DisclosedVendors`
 - `PublisherTC`